 Best Needlepoint Kits For Kids: That’s “Sew” Cool!

 Do you have a child, or know one via friends or family, that enjoys needlepoint crafting?
+This is for you!

+Needlepoint is a great gateway craft to sewing for youngsters for that reason.
 None of that stress that came from things like threading needles correctly (I was actually very fearful of needles) and I could make the yarn equivalent of a horse, a unicorn, or something else cute that I got to hang up later!

 It was great to have on road trips…I wanted to draw but that was hard to do on bumpy roads, with paper and implements.
 Enter a square of mesh, some yarn, and a cute plastic needle that I had no danger of getting stuck by – Voila, I had it made in the shade:)